jakemeltzer333/Back-To-The-Future-Trivia/README.md

 section.

 ## Any credits or notes you feel you should add

 The feedback from my regular study group was invaluable in terms of helping me talk through my logic and get it down in workable code form.
-They also were able to point out silly syntax errors I would inevitably make.
+They also were able to point out the seemingly infinite silly syntax errors I would inevitably make.
 Major props to Alex, Dan, Jason, Philip, and Ryan for all of that.

 ## Opportunities for Future Growth